kevinlogan94/SeniorDesign/README.md

 dashboard.php - File for the Dashboard.
 Page that allows organizations to edit, delete, and create events/programs/charities.

-databaselogin.php
+databaselogin.php - Individual file for each group member to include database login information.

-dump.sql
+dump.sql - Creates the required tables.

 editcharity.php

-event.php
+event.php - Page for individual event information.

 header.html - File included in each page of the website.
 Allows each page to have a header at the top.

 index.php - Main Landing page file for the site.

-landingpage.php
+landingpage.php - Temporary page to show correct database functionality/connections.

-listtags.php
+listtags.php - File incorporated into other pages to display tags from the database as checkboxes.

 login.php - File for the login page.
 Allows users to login into their personal account.